junqueiragaabi/junqueiragaabi.github.io/content/docs/series/index.md

 ---
+title: "Series"
-date: "2020-08-09"
+date: 2020-08-09
-description: Learn how to group articles under a series.
 draft: false
+description: "Learn how to group articles under a series."
+slug: "series"
+tags: ["series", "docs"]
-series:
+series: ["Documentation"]
-- Documentation
 series_order: 11
 seriesOpened: true
-slug: series
-tags:
-- series
-- docs
-title: Series
 ---

 Blowfish provides a feature to group a set of articles together under a "series".
 Placing an article under a series will display the rest of the series articles in each single page and provide a quick way to navigate amongst them.
 You can see an example of this above.